utkuufuk/alpha-beta-chess/README.md

  * Makes its moves according to the alpha-beta pruning algorithm reinforced with iterative deepening.
  * Has a fixed amount of time to make a move each turn.
  * Starts with a search depth of 5.
 Constantly increments the depth and restarts the search as long as there is time remaining.
  * Remembers the best move it found on the previous search.
 If time runs out during the current search, makes that move immediately.

-#### Target Platform Settings In Linux
-In Eclipse go to `Window->Plug-in Development->Target Platform->Add` and select *Default*.